dthaler/iftype-reg/draft-thaler-iftype-reg.md

 Additional information or comments:
 : Optionally any additional comments for IANA or the Designated Expert.

-# Submitting Requests {#iana}

-At the time of this writing, {{IANAifType-MIB}} said:
-"Requests for new values should be made to IANA via email (iana&iana.org)."
-However, a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction, but submissions either way are accepted.

-IANA is requested to update the MIB module to instead say:
-"Interface types must not be directly added to the IANAifType-MIB MIB module.
-They must instead be added to the "ifType definitions" registry at
-{{ifType-registry}}."

-(Note that {{yang-if-type}} was previously updated with this language.)

 # IANA Considerations

 This entire document is about IANA considerations.